mosip/documentation/docs/secure-biometric-interface.md

 ## Device standards
 ### SBI 1.0
-* The biometric capture, processing and signing are done at the host machine level (for example laptop/mobile).
+* The biometric capture, processing and signing is done at the host machine level (for example laptop/mobile).
-* For the usage in controlled environments (registration).
+* Used in controlled environments like registration.
 ### SBI 2.0
 * The biometric capture, processing, encryption and signing are done within the device FTM.
-* For the usage in uncontrolled environments (authentication).
+* Used in uncontrolled environments like authentication.

 {% hint style="info" %}
 SBI 1.0 and SBI 2.0 were previously referred as **L0** and **L1** respectively.